LumitoLuma/chatgpt-client/README.md

-# ANSI C ChatGPT client
+# Simple C ChatGPT client

-**Latest version: 0.4.3 (July 20, 2023)**
+**Latest version: 0.4.4 (August 9, 2023)**

-This is a very simple ChatGPT client written in ANSI C (C89) for UNIX-based systems only (for now).
+This is a very simple ChatGPT client written in C (GNU89) for UNIX-based systems only (for now).
 It communicates using OpenAI's API to provide a conversational-style terminal interface.

 You need to be registered with OpenAI and obtain an API key (https://platform.openai.com/account/api-keys).
 Be aware that API usage may be billed.